 In order to drive a snowmobile, adults must bring their UK driving license.
 In resort you may also be asked to sign an indemnity waiver by the safari company.

 Don't forget to bring your camera to capture all those special moments, but remember that the intense cold will drain batteries much faster so bring lots of spares.
-Also due to low light, it is better to bring the fastest speed film that you can.
+Also due to low light, increase the ISO setting if you can (remember the higher ISO settings can add digital noise to your images).
+Serious photographers should take a tripod if possible.
+If using a film camera, it is better to bring the fastest speed film that you can.

 There are no vaccination requirements imposed by the authorities, but nevertheless when travelling overseas it is prudent to advise your doctor of your destination and secure the latest professional advice as any precautions that may be necessary.

-Please see the ABTA checklist, Checklist for Disabled and Less Mobile Passengers, on www.abta.com for further guidance.
+See also the ABTA checklist, Checklist for Disabled and Less Mobile Passengers, on www.abta.com

 Tel: 020 7235 9531

 Finland has reciprocal health care agreements with the UK.
 This entitles you to emergency medical treatment and to prove eligibility for this treatment you only require a British passport.
-Non-British nationals should obtain an E111.
+Non-British nationals should obtain an E111, European Health Card.
 Treatment is available either free of charge or for a standard fee, depending on the municipality.